datanav/docs/best-practice.rst

 Data handling philosophy
 ------------------------

 The data handling philosophy in Sesam can be described in short as connect, collect, share.
 Sesam uses connectors to fetch data from external systems.
 The internal data representation uses JSON, allowing to work with data from heterogeneous sources indistinctively of their system of origin.

-We recommend to apply a few principles when importing data into Sesam:
+We recommend applying a few principles when importing data into Sesam:

 1)  Collect data comprehensively, it is preferable to have unused data in Sesam than to re-engineer the connector should the data elements become necessary.
 2)  Keep the data as faithful to the original as possible, transforms are generally not necessary at this stage and can be looked into later.